 The position of Clearinghouse Coordinator was filled by volunteer personnel during the first nine months of operation, but it became apparent a paid coordinator would be more credible to Beacon’s operations.
 Arlene England was hired as the first coordinator and served for over two years, rapidly becoming the “voice of Beacon.”
 Upon her retirement, the Board of Directors hired Maggie Daughtery in 2001.
 Beacon continued its presence in our community with Maggie’s networking abilities and knowledge of church and social agencies.

 Today, Beacon continues to grow.
 In May of 2009, the Board hired Jade Sodam as Program Director to further promote growth amongst businesses and agencies in our service area.
 In May 2010, Maggie moved on to federal employment and the Board of Directors named Laurie Brown as the new Clearinghouse Director.
 In Apr 2011, the Board of Directors named Bill Kniesly as the new Furniture Coordinator.
 In late 2011, a Visioning Committee began work to bring the focus of Beacon back to creating a deeper connection with our partner churches.
 Our organization was renamed Beacon Ministries and our revised mission is: Beacon & churches serving those in need.
 In 2013, Conrad Steinhoff was hired as Executive Director, Laurie Brown retired in 2014, and Dan VandeRiet was hired as Director of Ministries, taking over the furniture ministry, as well as, the former Clearing House Director position.
 Jade retired in 2014 and Carol Haffner-Meyer was hired as office manager.
 Conrad retired in 2016.
 Dan VandeRiet left in March 2017.
-Mike Stidham was hired in September 2017.
-Carol retired in 2020 and Ginny Goetz was hired to handle the administrative functions.
+Mike Stidham was hired as Ministry Director in September 2017.
+Carol retired in 2020 and Ginny Goetz came on board to assist Mike with the administrative functions.